madhavan-21/debugX/CONTRIBUTING.md

 5. Write tests for your changes (if applicable)
 6. Run the tests
 7. Commit your changes (`git commit -am 'Add feature'`)
-8. Push your changes to your fork (`git push origin my-new-feature`)
+8. Push your changes to your fork (`git push origin my-new-feature`).
 9. Submit a pull request.